S3 method for class 'formula'

 Skip to contents

-Parses input object to obtain list of names, determines all required combinations of subsets of the name list, submits name list subsets to a function as the input type, and computes dominance decomposition statistics based on the returned values from the function.
+Parses input object to obtain a list of names, determines which combinations of the names are valid, submits valid name combinations to a function, and computes dominance values based on the returned values from the function.

 Usage